LiamBindle/bashdatacatalog/README.md

 _Note: Consider giving the bashdatacatalog a Star :star: if you find it useful.
 This increase visibility and helps justify maintaining this repository._

-## 📋 Key Terminology
+## 📋 Key Terms

 Data is organized with _collections_ and _catalogs_.

-_collection_ - A *data collection* is a data directory.
+_collection_ - A *data collection* is a directory (folder) that has data files.
 A data collection may have any number of files, any types of files, and have subdirectories.

 _catalog_ - A file that groups data colleciton together, and includes some details about the collections.
 A catalog file includes (1) the local paths to data collections, (2) the URLs of the data sources, and (3) boolean flags to enable/disable data collections.